 - The best free fitness apps for women with iPhones

-- These Intermittent Fasting apps aim to keep you healthy in 2022
+- These Intermittent Fasting apps aim to keep you healthy this year

 Does Lumen work with vegans?

 The short answer is yes.
 Lumen helped me better understand my body and gain more control over my metabolism.
 But there are some trade-offs for people like me who follow a plant-based diet.

 Whenever I hear a product say it focuses on burning fat instead of carbs, it usually means you need to eat a diet rich in meat and other animal foods like dairy, eggs, etc.